a-dossari/Artworks_Generation_and_Prediction_Project/README.md

 The dataset is called **Best Artworks of All Time**, and contains a collection of paintings of the 50 most influential artists of all time.

+You can find and download the dataset from [here](https://www.kaggle.com/ikarus777/best-artworks-of-all-time)

 **Note:**